ericbigpanda/docs.bigpanda.io/_integrations/prtg.md

 #### Create a BigPanda Application Key

-Start by creating an app key for PRTG with the form below.
-Use a separate app key per each PRTG system you integrate.
+Start by creating an app key for a PRTG installation with the form below.
+Use a separate app key per each PRTG installation you integrate.

-*Tip: if you have only one PRTG, you might want to click on `Generate App Key` without giving a name).*
+*Tip: if you have only one PRTG installation, you might want to click on `Generate App Key` without giving a name).*

 <!-- include 'integrations/multiple/multiple' -->